College Football News Preview 2020: Previewing, predicting, and looking ahead to the Temple Owls season with what you need to know.

 5. College Football News Preview 2020: Temple Owls Offense 3 Things To Know

-– The offense wasn’t anything special – there wasn’t much of a running game, and the passing attack was just okay – could use some tweaking and more of an identity.
-The offensive line should be able to do its part again after being one of the team’s biggest strengths.
+– The offense wasn’t anything special – there wasn’t much of a running game, and the passing attack was just okay – and it could use some tweaking and more of an identity.
+The offensive line should be able to do its part again, though, after being one of the team’s biggest strengths.